hamnaiftikhar/AutoEncoder-MLP-CNN-FLD/README.md

 # AutoEncoder
-Various tasks(AUTOENCODER, DENOISE AUTOENCODERS, mlp_vscnn) performed on datasets like mnist etc,
+-> Various tasks(AUTOENCODER, DENOISE AUTOENCODERS) performed on datasets like mnist.

+-> MLP vs CNN - Image Classification on the SVHN dataset and comparison of the results.